 - Abnormal results from routine prenatal testing.

-- Amniocentesis results which identify a chromosomal defect.
+- Amniocentesis results that identify a chromosomal defect.

 - An inherited disease present in a close family member.

-- A child of either with a birth defect or genetic disorder.
+- A child with a birth defect or genetic disorder.

 - Mother over 35 years old.

-The following represents some of the ethnic groups which have a greater chance for certain genetic defects:
+The following represents some of the ethnic groups which have a greater chance of certain genetic defects:

 What is involved in genetic counseling?

-To help facilitate this evaluation, your health care provider will probably ask some of the following questions:
+To help facilitate this evaluation, a health care professional will probably ask some of the following questions: